Skip to content

 };

-The initializer list of Point() doesn't contain member names, but rather Point(0, 0)—calling another constructor.
-The execution order is: first, the target constructor's initializer list and body execute, then control returns to the delegating constructor's body.
+The initializer list of Point() doesn't contain member names, but Point(0, 0)—calling another constructor.
+The execution order is: the target constructor's initializer list and body are executed first, then control returns to the delegating constructor's body.

-This feature is especially useful when there are many constructors with overlapping initialization logic—put the core logic in one "primary" constructor, and have the other constructors delegate to it.
+This feature is particularly useful when there are many constructors and overlapping initialization logic—put the core logic in a "main" constructor, and other constructors delegate to it.

-Let's integrate all the constructor types covered in this chapter into a single Point class, and mark every constructor call with an output statement:
+Integrate all the constructor types covered in this chapter into a Point class, and mark every constructor call with an output:

 cpp